OfficeDev/office-scripts-docs/docs/resources/samples/conditional-formatting-samples.md

 ## Preset

-[Preset conditional formatting](/javascript/api/office-scripts/excelscript/excelscript.presetcriteriaconditionalformat) applies a specified format to a range based on common scenarios.
+[Preset conditional formatting](/javascript/api/office-scripts/excelscript/excelscript.presetcriteriaconditionalformat) applies a specified format to a range based on common scenarios, such as blank cells and duplicate values.
 The full list of preset criteria is provided by the [ConditionalFormatPresetCriterion](/javascript/api/office-scripts/excelscript/excelscript.conditionalformatpresetcriterion) enum.

 The following sample gives a yellow fill to any blank cell in the range.